-Here’s how the mutual fund portfolio looks like.
+Here’s how a mutual fund portfolio is looking.

 (Click on the image to download it)

 - The portfolio has 43 unique schemes, 63 if you count the variations

 - Almost every category of funds finds a place in the portfolio; It looks like a collector’s edition.

 - Investor is under the influence of recent past performers and star ratings for fund selection

 - There is little clarity on when to invest and how much to invest.
 There are SIPs, STPs running along with Lumpsum investments.

 - Attempt to switch to direct plans, wholesale.
 Basically, the same mess at a lower cost.

 All things are created twice – first in the mind, then in reality. – adapted from Stephen Covey in The 7 Habits of Highly Successful People